Skip to content

 测试方式: nc localhost 8080

-This pitfall was mentioned earlier, but it's worth emphasizing again.
-When a client closes the connection, if the server is still writing data to this socket, the kernel will by default send a SIGPIPE signal.
-The default handling action of SIGPIPE is to terminate the process—and it won't generate a core dump, won't print an error message, the process just disappears.
-You might even think the server "exited normally," until you realize nc can't connect anymore.
+We mentioned this pitfall earlier, but it is worth emphasizing again.
+When a client closes the connection, if the server continues writing to that socket, the kernel sends a SIGPIPE signal by default.
+The default action for SIGPIPE is to terminate the process—and it does not generate a core dump or print an error message; the process simply vanishes.
+You might even think the server "exited normally" until you realize nc cannot connect.

-Our solution already provides double protection in the code: using MSG_NOSIGNAL when send, and also signal(SIGPIPE, SIG_IGN) in main.
-Either approach alone is sufficient, but doing both is safer.
+We have implemented dual protection in the code: using MSG_NOSIGNAL with send, and calling signal(SIGPIPE, SIG_IGN) in main.
+Either method is sufficient, but applying both is safer.

-This is a very interesting pitfall.
-In LT (level-triggered) mode, as long as there is data readable on the fd, epoll_wait will repeatedly notify you.
-If you forget to call remove_event in your await_resume to remove the fd from epoll, then every epoll_wait will return this fd's event—even if you've already processed it.
-This causes the event loop to frantically resume the same coroutine, driving the CPU to 100%, but doing nothing useful.
+This is an interesting pitfall.
+In LT (Level-Triggered) mode, epoll_wait will repeatedly notify you as long as data is readable on the fd.
+If you forget to call remove_event to remove the fd from epoll in your await_resume, epoll_wait will return events for this fd every time—even if you have already processed it.
+This causes the event loop to frantically resume the same coroutine, driving the CPU to 100%, while accomplishing nothing useful.

-Our code has remove_event calls in the await_resume of both async_read and async_write precisely to avoid this problem.
+Our code calls remove_event in the await_resume of both async_read and async_write specifically to prevent this issue.

-This problem was mentioned at the end of the previous chapter, and let's expand on it here.
-When you create a coroutine (like handle_connection(client_fd)), the coroutine's promise_type allocates a "coroutine frame" on the heap to store the coroutine's local variables and state.
-If the coroutine's return value object (DetachedTask or Task) is destroyed before the coroutine has finished executing, and final_suspend returns suspend_never (which automatically destroys the coroutine frame), then there's no problem.
-But if final_suspend returns suspend_always, the coroutine frame needs someone to manually destroy() it.
+We mentioned this issue at the end of the previous article, so let's expand on it here.
+When you create a coroutine (e.g., handle_connection(client_fd)), the coroutine's promise_type allocates a "coroutine frame" on the heap to store local variables and state.
+If the coroutine's return value object (DetachedTask or Task) is destroyed before the coroutine finishes executing, and final_suspend returns suspend_never (which automatically destroys the coroutine frame), there is no problem.
+However, if final_suspend returns suspend_always, the coroutine frame needs someone to manually call destroy().

-Our DetachedTask uses suspend_never, so the coroutine frame is automatically cleaned up when the coroutine ends—no problem.
-But if you change handle_connection to return Task (suspend_always), you must destroy() the coroutine frame somewhere, otherwise it's a memory leak.
+Our DetachedTask uses suspend_never, so the coroutine cleans up automatically upon completion—no problem.
+But if you change handle_connection to return a Task (suspend_always), you must call destroy() on the coroutine frame somewhere; otherwise, it results in a memory leak.

-TCP sockets are "writable" most of the time—because the send buffer is usually far from full (default size ranges from 16KB to several MB).
-This means if you register an fd with epoll to listen for EPOLLOUT events, epoll_wait will almost immediately return, telling you "this fd is writable."
-If you don't remove the EPOLLOUT registration after the coroutine resumes, you'll fall into an event storm similar to pitfall 2.
+A TCP socket is "writable" most of the time—because the send buffer is rarely full (the default size ranges from 16KB to several MB).
+This means that if you register an fd with epoll to monitor EPOLLOUT events, epoll_wait will return almost immediately, telling you "this fd is writable."
+If you do not remove the EPOLLOUT registration after the coroutine resumes, you fall into a similar event storm as in Pitfall 2.

-This problem is especially subtle in edge-triggered (ET) mode—because ET mode only notifies you once at the instant the state changes from "not writable" to "writable," but the socket is almost always writable from the start, so after you register EPOLLOUT you'll receive one event and then never again (because the state hasn't changed).
-In certain scenarios this is actually the correct behavior, but in a "loop waiting for writable" scenario, it will make you think the data can't be sent.
+This issue is particularly subtle in Edge-Triggered (ET) mode—because ET mode only notifies you once when the state changes from "not writable" to "writable."
+However, a socket is almost always writable from the start, so you receive an event immediately after registering EPOLLOUT, but never again (because the state does not change).
+In some scenarios, this is actually correct behavior, but in a "loop waiting for writable" scenario, it might lead you to believe data cannot be sent.

 Our solution is: only register EPOLLOUT when send returns EAGAIN, and remove it immediately after writing.
 Never "permanently register" EPOLLOUT.